cerner/terra-core/packages/terra-avatar/docs/shared-user.md

-# MultiUser
+# Shared User

-The multi-user variant represents multiple users - it displays a multi-user icon in a circular frame.
+The `Shared User` variant represents multiple users - it displays a shared user icon in a circular frame.
+The size scales based on its consuming component's `font-size`.
+To override this, utilize the `height` and `width` props.

 ## Getting Started